 It seems counterintuitive that anyone would work very hard to open a restaurant, only to step back and take a break once the doors open.
 But it does happen.
 Some new owners make the mistake of thinking that running a restaurant happens by itself.
 Or worse, they think that everything will be a breeze after the grand opening.
-Not showing up for work, whether physically or mentally, is the same as burning your restaurant down.
+When they are not showing up for work, whether physically or mentally, it is the same as burning your restaurant down.

-Too many restaurateurs fail to educate themselves on the basics of restaurant accounting.
+Too many restaurateurs fail to educate themselves on the basis of restaurant accounting.
 Your restaurant needs:

 - Profits generated by the right balance of food costs and selling prices

 - The right number of employees—neither too few nor too many

 - Inventory management that tracks costs and reduces waste

 The best thing a new owner can do is invest in a POS system that does the majority of the accounting for them.
 With the reports generated by their point of sale, they can keep track of the most important numbers, like profits and losses.